Skip to main content

 "ABAWD" stands for "Able-Bodied Adults Without Dependents."
 We partner with the Oregon Employment Department (OED) to offer help for people who need to follow the ABAWD work rules.

-When someone with an ABAWD status connects with the ODHS ABAWD Team, they will get an appointment with the Oregon Employment Department (OED) at a local WorkSource Center.
+• Contact the ODHS ABAWD Team.
+They'll help you get an appointment with the Oregon Employment Department (OED) at a local WorkSource Center

-There, they will be assigned a dedicated Employment Specialist who will help create their ABAWD case plan.
-The ABAWD case plan outlines their work-related activities for the month.
+• At the WorkSource Center, you'll get connected with a dedicated Employment Specialist who can help you create an ABAWD case plan.
+Your case plan outlines your work-related activities for the month.

-- Continued support for 90 days after starting new employment.
+• Continued support for 90 days after you start a new job